 An abandoned nest as defined in this management plan is still considered a nest by FWC for the purposes of state rule and it also remains protected under the Bald and Golden Eagle Protection Act.
-If the federal permitting process adequately provides for the A FWC Eagle Permit is required to remove or destroy any bald eagle nest, even an abandoned nest.

-conservation of Florida's bald eagles, then the need for a state nest-removal permit could be waived.
+If the federal permitting process adequately provides for the conservation of Florida's bald eagles, then the need for a state nest-removal permit could be waived.